mcarr823/pi-tv-streamer/install/services/Jellyfin.md

 eg. If you store videos on a NAS or home server which runs Jellyfin, but want to watch them from a Raspberry Pi.

-The native application is more suitable if you're watching videos from the same device which has them stored.
+The desktop application is more suitable if you're watching videos from the same device which has them stored.

 eg. If you download a video onto your desktop PC and watch it directly from there.